underground-software/ILKD_course_materials/assignments/setup.md

 * Send your patches to the class mailing list.

-    * Run the command `git send-email --to=introductions@kdlp.underground.software v1*.patch`
+    * Run the command `git send-email --to=introductions@COURSE_DOMAIN v1*.patch`

         * Each assignment will have its own special address to send submissions to.
-In this case it is `introductions@kdlp.underground.software`
+In this case it is `introductions@COURSE_DOMAIN`

         * the expression `v1*.patch` will be exapanded by the shell into all file names matchin that pattern (any file whose name starts with `v1` and ends with `.patch`)